Follow my step-by-step guide to learn how to start a blog in 2021 and make money online.

 Your blog post can be in multiple categories but make sure not to assign too many.
 You will end up with duplicate content, and it is not good for SEO.

 3. Tags – similar to Categories, you can specify tags for your blog post.
-Tags are like sub-topics of a Category.
-Tags need to be comma-separated.
+They are like sub-topics of a Category and need to be comma-separated.

 These are the four essential options you need to fill in every time you publish a blog post.